Choosing what foreign language to learn is one of the critical decisions you’ll make in your life. So, how do you decide what’s right for you?

 So many people struggle today to learn a language or whose progress is slow because they have a low-key passion.

-While most of them are keen to learn the language of their dreams, their experience level keeps turning them off.
+While most are keen to learn the language of their dreams, their experience level keeps them from doing so.

 The majority of these people don’t realize that you are most likely to achieve your goals more comfortably if you develop a passion for learning the language you love.

 Let’s face it when giving reasons behind choosing which foreign language to learn.
-Most people say/ask “foreign language jobs,” “High-paying job as a translator,” Jobs in foreign embassies, etc.
+Most people say/ask about “foreign language jobs,” “High-paying jobs as a translator,” jobs in foreign embassies, etc.

 I’ve received plenty of such questions.
 Most of these reasons are based on rumor, popularity, ranking, most searched, widely spoken, or anecdotal evidence.

-These vague answers are never the right way to start embarking on the language learning journey.
+These vague answers are never the right way to begin the language learning journey.

-What about those who don’t have a compelling reason or yet to discover one?
+What about those who don’t have a compelling reason or have yet to discover one?

-It will help if you find a legitimate purpose for learning a new language.
+Finding a legitimate purpose for learning a new language will help.
 Studying without goals is like catching air.

-The failure will be inevitable, well, at least in most cases.
-One of the most crucial reasons for failure in language learning is because people lack genuine motivation.
+Failure is inevitable, well, at least in most cases.
+One of the most crucial reasons for reasons for failure in language learning is that people lack genuine motivation.

 Some people also develop interest during their learning phase.
 But that may or may not happen.
 Thus, it is always better to find the purpose before starting!